Can you visit Sardinia on a budget? You can, indeed, if you smarten up and follow some of my best travel hacks.

 If you are flying to Sardinia directly from the United States or Canada, you will most likely have to go via Rome Fiumicino.
 I recommend a connecting flight as it will end up being cheaper.

 My post How To Get To Sardinia: Routes From Italy And Europe highlights the various options you have to reach the island, with mentions of the various airports, ports and the main airlines flying here.
+You should also read my post The Best Ferry Routes To Sardinia.

 Packing light is key when traveling on a budget, especially if you are flying on one of those low-cost airlines.
 If you manage to fit everything you need for your trip in a small carry on bag, you can definitely avoid excess baggage fees, and – quite importantly – you may be able to travel carry-on only, which is much cheaper!

 In order to avoid surprises, make sure to check the hand luggage allowance of the company you are flying with – they are not always the same unfortunately.
-For example, Ryanair allows you to take up to 10 kgs on board; KLM lets you carry up to 12; whereas Alitalia has a limit of 8 kg.
+For example, Ryanair allows you to take up to 10 kgs on board; KLM lets you carry up to 12; whereas Ita has a limit of 8 kg.

 If you have yet to master the art of packing light, you may want to read this post for some useful tips.